-Ansty, Wiltshire has a long and interesting history.
+Ansty, Wiltshire, has a long and interesting history.
 The village parish boundary is set in an outstanding landscape ranging from steep chalk escarpments and rolling down land to greensand ridges sharply incised by water worn clay coombes or valleys.
 The following links are an attempt at putting some of the history and geography together to build up a comprehensive picture of our immediate locality.
 This is an ongoing project and is likely to be added to and revised periodically.
-Some of the files in the table below are quite large and may take a few seconds to load up!
+Some of the files in the table below are quite large and may take more than a second or two to load up – please be patient!

 Something else of local interest for us all…

 Here is a website for anybody who has a connection with Ansty past or present and its local hinterland.
 All the things on this website were painstakingly collected by a Jan Oliver for the Wiltshire Online Parish Clerk (OPC) Project and the Ansty section allows us a fascinating window into Ansty Village life when it was a truly rural settlement owned lock stock and barrel by the Arundell family of the nearby Wardour Estate.
 So click on the link and step into an age long gone yet not so far away.

 Here is a similar website where other contributors have researched more material for the Ansty OPC Project – for a while not much was added recently.
 There was a vacancy for anyone who would like to take on the challenge and this seems to have been filled.
 Nevertheless, more interesting facts can be found particularly for people who have a direct or distant family connection to Ansty and are researching their family tree.
 Even today some of the names from the past are still to be heard in Ansty village today!
 You will have to to register and include a username and password in order to log in.
 But once you register you can view many documents that reflect the rich history of bygone Ansty!
 It is well worth the effort!